dphiggs01/ASK_Amy_Example_Skills/alexa_hello_skill/README.md

-# The Alex Wise Guy Skill
+# The Hello World Skill
-This skill tells some pretty punny knock knock jokes
+This is the simples skill you can write and it actually contains no custom code!
+The whole skill is written as a Dialog Model.
 ### This example skill demonstrates the following features:
 * logging level setting (debug)
 * custom intent
 * Amazon intent
-* use of slots
-* conditional response
-* stack dialog manager
 * default intent handler
+* default dialog manager
-* voice response (ssml) with variable content
+* voice response
-* provide a card title and card content creation

 ### Prerequisites